deartc/FitBitLit/README.md

 Conversion tool displaying data based on an external factor: the current date, and then  how many days remaining until some future date, the Kentucky Derby Festival MiniMarathon/Marathon.

-Dictionary or list, populated it with several values, retrieving at least one value, and using it in my program.
+Dictionary or list, populated with several values, retrieved at least one value.

-Regex to ensure  fields, a web address and an email address, are always stored and displayed in the same format
+Regex to ensure  fields, a web address and an email address, are always stored and displayed in the same format.